SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/logs.md

 |file|String|Yes|URL where the log file was uploaded to|

-The device is expected to perform the following actions
+The device is expected to perform the following actions:

 1. Set operation status to EXECUTING
 2. Load, filter, and crop the log file as specified in the operation
 3. Create a log file event